Grammar Learning Resources

 - Run-on and Comma Splice: Learn more about run-on & comma splice errors at the University of St. Cloud’s website.
 The site is full of tips for fixing and finding run-ons or fragments.

-- Understanding Nouns: If you want some practice identifying and working with nouns, check out D’Youville College’s site.
-There you will find some exercises and quizzes to help you understand nouns.
+- Understanding Nouns: If you want some practice identifying and working with nouns, this site will provide exercises and quizzes to help you understand nouns.

 - Recognizing Pronouns: Pronouns can be tricky, so check out the University of Colorado at Colorado Springs’s website on pronouns.
 The site has information on using personal pronouns, using pronouns as subjects, and when not to use pronouns.

-- Misplaced and Dangling Modifiers: The University of Oregon has an excellent web site about misplaced and dangling modifiers that will help you answer any questions.
+- Misplaced and Dangling Modifiers: This is an excellent web site about misplaced and dangling modifiers that will help you answer any questions.

 - Word Choice: Correct word choice is important to the clarity and sophistication of writing, so please visit this University of North Carolina webpage to increase your skills in this area.